“It is observed that in any great endeavor, it is not enough for a person to depend solely on himself.” ~ Lakota Proverb

 After her in-laws squander away the family fortune, Lily and her husband, Alfred, head out west to the mountains of Montana, the only land available to poor people and far away from the debts haunting them.
 When a band of Cherokee warriors attacks their wagon train along the way, they kill her husband and take her captive, selling her to a Lakota tribe for the price of several horses.

 Widowed Lakota warrior Tahatan has vowed never to take another bride after his wife’s death.
 However, he soon finds himself forced in a marriage with the outspoken, yellow-haired Yankee who challenges every thought in his head.
-While his attraction for her grows, so do the tormenting demons of his past.

-With Custer’s sights set on the hidden gold in the depths of the Black Hills, the Colonel begins his warpath along the tribe villages.
+With Custer’s sights set on the hidden gold in the depths of the Black Hills, the Colonel begins his warpath on the tribe villages.
 Can Lily overcome the demons of her past and defend Tahatan and his people?
 Or will she betray them all for the actions against her dead husband, killing someone she never believed she would in the process?